 Some Fast & Hard Facts:

 - Smoking numbs your appetite, because of the nicotine.
 When you stop smoking, not only will you have a sharper sense of smell and taste again, especially to bitter flavours, but you’ll be hungrier.
 This new found hunger takes around a week to subside, it’s not long, so hang on in there.

 - When you quit smoking, just after two weeks you’ll feel like a new person.
-You will have more energy, less illnesses and feel more active.
-Because of this you’re likely to want to move more, meaning you should get into way better shape than you were as a smoker.
+You will have more energy, fewer illnesses and feel more active.
+Because of this, you’re likely to want to move more, meaning you should get into way better shape than you were as a smoker.

 - Your tongue and nose will finally be clear of all those nasty chemicals when you quit smoking, get ready to find a whole new array of flavours in your food and notes in your wine.